Joystream/community-repo/community-contributions/joystreamtelegrambot/README.md

 ## Configuration

 Open `config.ts` and fill in the variables:

 - `token`: To get a bot token talk to @botfather on Telegram.
 - `chatid`: See below to find out the id of your group.
-- `accountId`: The joystream hash to use for querying the api.
+- `accountId`: 48 character hash used to query the api, can be any validator.

 Then run `npm run start` or `yarn run start`.
 Alternatively you can manually build with `npm run build` and run for example `node dist/src/bot.js --verbose --channel --council --forum --proposals`.
 For other options see below.

+To test status of storage providers, add their domains to to `storageProviders.ts`.

 ### Get chatid